Kranky Kids® Software Cheat Sheets

 Photoshop Brightness

-Then hold down Shift and Click with Paint Bucket Tool in Pasteboard area to change its color.
+Then hold down Shift and click with the Paint Bucket Tool in the Pasteboard area to change its color.

 The Screen Mode Button is found on the top Menu bar of Photoshop CS4 (see below):